-All children must have plans with parents to go home promptly if they are not waiting for a school bus or enrolled in the YMCA.
-No supervision is provided after dismissal unless a child is enrolled in YMCA.
-The School is not responsible for students after dismissal who are enrolled in the Pinecrest Presbyterian After School Program.
+On rainy mornings, all students scheduled to report to the PE shelter will wait in the hallways outside their classroom.
+Children must have plans with parents to go home promptly if they are not waiting for a school bus or enrolled in the YMCA.
+No supervision is provided after dismissal unless a child is enrolled in the YMCA.
+The school is not responsible for students after dismissal who are enrolled in the Pinecrest Presbyterian Before & After School Program.